 Chest damages are common among those behind the dashboard and steering wheel, as these areas allow for little to no movement.
 Any sudden stop can result in the chest colliding with the obstruction, causing damage.

 The same instances surrounding head and chest injuries can happen to the arms and legs, leading to bruises, dislocation, and broken bones.
 Passengers usually end up slamming against the door, leaving their arms and legs injured.

 Note: While it can be terrifying to witness or experience the aftermath of a car accident, especially when there is blood involved, bear in mind that some injuries do not immediately show.
 This depends on the nature of the damage, but some victims end up suffering weeks and months after the injury, proving to be fatal.

 This usually happens in injuries surrounding the brain, so it’s always best to seek medical attention as soon as possible—even if you feel fine.
 Any discomfort or uneasy feeling must be reported immediately so that tests and diagnostics can be carried out.

 A statute of limitations essentially pertains to a law that sets a time frame limit, a mere window in which the victim or person affected can file a lawsuit.
 Should you miss the time limit stated by the law, and you attempt to file a car accident lawsuit long after the deadline has passed, know that you will be trying to win a lost cause.
 The Florida court system operates on stringent rules and will dismiss your case.

-You will be given up to four years, which begins on the date of the actual accident.
+You will be given up to two years, which begins on the date of the actual accident.
 This allows you ample time to gather evidence on negligence, especially if you have suffered from life-altering injuries.
 It would help if you were mindful about the timeframe, however, so it’s always best to enlist the help of a lawyer.

 How can a lawyer help me claim damages after a car accident?